2acoin/2acoin-docs/api/daemon-http-rpc-api.md

 Daemon HTTP RPC is a HTTP server which provides additional information regarding Network and Daemon connections.

+2ACoin utilizes the bindings built and maintained by the TurtleCoin community.
 Currently we support the following official client bindings:

 * [NodeJS](https://www.npmjs.com/package/turtlecoin-rpc)